e-fx/e-fx.github.io/_posts/2023-05-09-The market is eagerly awaiting the release of tomorrow's US CPI..md

 ---
 date: 2023-05-10 12:00:00
 layout: post
-title: The market is eagerly awaiting the release of tomorrow's US CPI
+title: The market is eagerly awaiting the release of US CPI
 subtitle: upcoming CPI release will support this view remains to be seen.
 description: DAILY MARKET NEWS FOR FX-TRADERS.
 image: https://e-fx.github.io/assets/img/news-20230510.jpg